nnejere/nnejere/README.md

 # 👋 Hi, I'm Nejere, Welcome to My Portfolio!

-I'm a **Machine Learning Developer & Data Enthusiast** passionate about transforming raw data into meaningful insights and building ML systems that solve real-world problems.
+I am a **Data Analyst, Business Intelligence Analyst and Data Scientist** passionate about transforming raw data into meaningful insights and building ML systems that solve real-world problems.

 I also teach **Data Science and Machine Learning** on my YouTube channel, where I break down complex concepts into simple, practical steps.
 📺 **Currently:** I’m publishing a complete, step-by-step video breakdown of my **Binary Income Classification Project**.